 Bangkok was the first stop on our three-week honeymoon.
 We had a room booked for 3 days in Bangkok to kick off the trip.
-We are city people, frequently vacation in bigger cities in the U.S. like New York City, one of our personal favorites.
+We are city people who frequently vacation in bigger cities in the U.S., like New York City, one of our personal favorites.
 So we figured we could fill a few days with the sights, sounds, and smells of Bangkok.
-What we didn’t plan on is liking it as much as we did.
+What we didn’t plan on was liking it as much as we did.

 Khao San Road

 This road is the quintessential backpacker road, it is more of an area of town than a single road.
 This is the place for deals of fun tourists T-shirts $3.33usd, cheap eats 0.33-$1, 1 hr full-body massages $8, 1 hr foot massage $5, and the re-sale of what looks to be stolen/pawned backpacker gear.
 This is also a fun place to hang out at night.
 At bars, you pay about double store prices, but it’s a good place to meet and hang out with travelers.
 You could always choose the VIP lounge outside the 7-11, they literally have a patio with seating.

 The MRT and BTS in Bangkok are an easy way to get around and avoid the slightly more expensive taxis.
 In most areas buses run routes and with a little knowledge you can get around dirt cheap.
 On three of the four times, we took the bus it was free.
 Not sure why it was free, but we didn’t complain about our wooden floor bus.
 Ferry boats operate where the subway doesn’t, they do up and down the river from the dock to dock.